nycmeshnet/docs/content/intro/typical Installs.md

 * In the first category are equipment that "speaks" [AirMAX] (https://dl.ubnt.com/datasheets/airmax/UBNT_DS_airMAX_TDMA.pdf) (called a protocol).
 Some hubs and supernods (that are in effect hubs) have antennas covering a sector, or 360o, that "speak" AirMax.
 To connect to those, you need to install on your roof an antenna that "speaks" that same AirMax language.
 See [Ubiquiti] (/hardware) equipement.
 In addition, some hubs may as well have antennas of the second category.

-* The second category of equipment "speaks" the same language as your home router, [802.11] (https://en.wikipedia.org/wiki/IEEE_802.11) (there are sub categories of this protocol as it evolves.
-They are noted (a, b, g, n and ac), or 802.11a/b/g/n/ac) see [Mikrotik] (/hardware) equipment.
+* The second category of equipment "speaks" the uses the same wifi as your home router, [802.11] (https://en.wikipedia.org/wiki/IEEE_802.11) (there are sub categories of this protocol 802.11a/b/g/n/ac) see [Mikrotik] (/hardware) equipment.

 *Note: In some cases, such as large buildings we may use fiber to connect but would setup a rooftop "hub" to expand the network to surrounding neighbors. <br>
-There are many equipment on the market and we may choose in some cases different equipement than shown here under.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/glW_S9bKAHk?VIDEO_ID?version=3&loop=1&playlist=glW_S9bKAHk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen; loop></iframe></p>
 <br><hr><br>